jhudsl/tidyversecourse/docs/03-tidying.md

 ## Case Studies

-So far, we've introduced the case studies and read them into R.
+So far, we've introduced the case studies and read the raw data into R.

 Let's load the raw data that we previously saved using the `here` package.